-Foster care provides temporary homes for animals who need a break from shelter life.
-Many are too young for adoption, or need time to recover from a health issue.
-Moving these animals into foster homes not only makes their lives better, but also saves the lives of those who take their place.
+Becoming a foster provides critical care for a shelter pet.
+Sometimes, foster care provides a needed break from shelter life.
+Often, fosters are needed for pets who are too young for adoption, or need time to recover from a health issue.
+Placing these animals into foster homes not only makes their lives better, but also saves the lives of those who take their place.
 Fostering a shelter animal is a rewarding experience, but requires hard work and dedication.

 What It Takes

-The ideal foster care provider has basic knowledge of animal care, as well as a desire to find their foster animal a new home.
-ADL fosters provide their animals with care including food, water, shelter, and trips to our clinic for medical treatment when necessary.
+The ideal foster care provider has basic knowledge of animal care, as well as a desire to provide a loving temporary home for a pet in need.
+We also provide basic training to those who would love to help, but may not have much experience!
+ADL fosters provide their pets with food, water, shelter, loving attention, and trips to our clinic for medical treatment when necessary.

 Other Ways to Help